kunruch/kunruchcreations.com/html/apps.md

 ---
 layout: 'portfolio'
 title: 'Apps'
-description: 'Apps and Games for Android, Windows platform and Web, published by KunRuch Creations.'
+description: 'Apps and Games for Android, Windows and Web, published by KunRuch Creations.'
 portfolio: 'apps'
 ---